staliox/pyxui/README.md

 get_client = xui.delete_client(
     id=1,
     email="Me",
-    uuid="5d3d1bac-49cd-4b66-8be9-a728efa205fa" # Make note you don't have to pass both of them (emaill, uuid), just one is enough
+    uuid="5d3d1bac-49cd-4b66-8be9-a728efa205fa" # Make note you don't have to pass both of them (email, uuid), just one is enough
 )

 # Create vmess and vless config string